CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_oop.md

 #### Explain how object oriented languages attempt to simplify memory management for Programmers.
 #### Explain the “Single Responsibility” principle!
+Every module or class should have responsibility over a single part of the functionality provided by the software, and that responsibility should be entirely encapsulated by the class.
+A class or module should have one, and only one, reason to be changed.
+This principle states that if we have 2 reasons to change for a class, we have to split the functionality in two classes.
+Each class will handle only one responsibility and if in the future we need to make one change we are going to make it in the class which handles it.
+When we need to make a change in a class having more responsibilities the change might affect the other functionality related to the other responsibility of the class.

 #### What is an object oriented program?
 Explain, show.
 #### How do you make a class immutable?
 What do you need to watch out for?
+To create an immutable class in java, you have to do following steps:
+- Declare the class as final so it can’t be extended.
+- Make all fields private so that direct access is not allowed.
+- Don’t provide setter methods for variables
+- Make all mutable fields final so that it’s value can be assigned only once.
+- Initialize all the fields via a constructor performing deep copy.
+- Perform cloning of objects in the getter methods to return a copy rather than returning the actual object reference.

 #### How many instances can be created for an abstract class?
+You cannot create an instance of an abstract class because it does not have a complete implementation.
+The purpose of an abstract class is to function as a base for subclasses.
+It acts like a template, or an empty or partially empty structure, you should extend it and build on it before you can use it.

 ## Programming languages